heshamwazzer/SqlServer-Docker-for-Mac/README.md

 Otherwise, please refer to the comment section of the video tutorial to find out more workarounds for M1 Mac environment.

 ## ⓶ Configure ASP.NET Core project to work with the database

-*Note: This should work similarly with an alternative IDE.
-Here I'm using JetBrains Rider, but conceptually you can work out the logic with Visual Studio for Mac too.
-Otherwise please watch the [demo for Visual Studio](https://www.youtube.com/watch?v=bbng41TLl8M) I listed above*

 1. Update the target framework of your ASP.NET Core project to the latest available SDK (e.g. .NET 6.0)